n8nhackers/n8n-nodes-google-sheets-trigger/README.md

 # Installation
 Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.
-The plugin uses polling capabilities.
-You will need to recreate your Docker instance to see the poll Times selector.

 # Operations
 Using this node you recover only new rows added to any Google sheet.